qx2199quintus/orientation/README.md

 For every project we require the analysis written in Rmd and IPython notebooks to be converted to a research website that will either be hosted on github (a service github provides) or accessed locally on one's web browser.

 We will use [workflowr](https://github.com/jdblischak/workflowr) to organize the R analysis.
 Please follow `workflowr` instructions to convert the Rmd files under `analysis/` folder into HTML based website under a directory called `docs`.
+You should find a file `docs/index.html` and view it in your web browser once you successfully build the website.

 We will use [jnbinder](https://github.com/vatlab/jnbinder) program to organize the Python analysis.
-Please follow the section "Run from a docker image" to run `jnbinder` to compile files under `notebook` and `workflow` folders into HTML based website, by specifying these folder names in the `include_dir` in `config.yml`.
-Please specify `homepage: hello.Rmd` in `config.yml` to as the homepage for the website.
+Please follow the section "Run from a docker image" **up to step 3** and return here, then type:
-To avoid conflict with the existing R based website under `docs`, please use the command below:

 ```
 jnbinder --root docs/ipynb
 ```

+The first time you run the command above, a website template will be configured under `docs/ipynb` and the program will quit on error with a line of prompt instructing you to edit a file called `config.yml`.
+Please open this file with text editor and uncomment and configure `name`, `repo` and `footer` as you see fit, and set `add_commit_info` to `False` for now.
+Finally for `include_dir` please specify `["notebook", "workflow"]` to include notebooks under these folders to the website to be generated.

-to generate your IPython based HTML files to `docs/ipynb` folder instead.
+Now please run the command above again to generate IPython based HTML files to `docs/ipynb` folder.
+You can view `docs/ipynb/index.html` in your web browser.

 ## Submitting your work